dlwh/draccus/docs/api.md

 `typing.Union`

-For unions `pyrallis` sequentially tries to apply conversion to each type and sticks with the first one that works.
+For unions `draccus` sequentially tries to apply conversion to each type and sticks with the first one that works.
 This means there could be cases where the order of values in the Union affects the end result (i.e. `#!python typing.Union[int, float]`).